Day 1 – Buenos Aires

 Day 7 – Tilcara – Buenos Aires

-Later that afternoon we’ll make our way back to the Salta airport and a few hours later into the city of Buenos Aires.
-We’ll share our last breakfast the day after and wish you a safe journey home.
+Later that afternoon we’ll make our way back to Salta’s airport and a few hours later into our hotel at the city of Buenos Aires.